 After extensive research, it is the air purifier I chose and use in my own home.

 Air Doctor has been independently tested and found to remove particles as small as 0.003 microns in diameter as well as 99.99% of tested bacteria and viruses.
 This is because of its revolutionary UltraHEPA filter that is 100 times more effective than standard HEPA filters.

 AirDoctor also uses unique WhisperJet fans and a 100% sealed system to filter air at high speeds with no leaks, all without disturbing the peace and quiet of your home.

 It comes in three sizes that work effectively for different size rooms.

-Remember, while a top-quality air purifier such as the Air Doctor may be the “ultimate” step, every step you take — reducing the sources of air toxins, ventilating your home — may seem small but it can go a long way toward helping you!
+Remember, while a top-quality air purifier such as the Air Doctor may be the “ultimate” step, every step you take — reducing the sources of air toxins, ventilating your home, even having live plants in your home — may seem small but it can go a long way toward helping you!